 What Is Timing Belt Tensioner?

 A timing belt can perform its job when there is enough tension between the driving pulley and the driven pulley.
 When the timing belt wears out, it can not retain the same tension as before and occasionally skips to engage some teeth.
 This causes synchronization issues, especially in automobiles.
-That is why a Timing Belt Tensioner is used to keep the belt under proper tension so that it can work properly.
+That is why a Timing Belt Tensioner is used to keep the belt under proper tension to work properly.

 The timing belt tensioner is an integral part of the internal combustion engine to keep the timing belt under proper tension to keep it running.